scidsg/hushline/README.md

 You only need a public PGP key on a keyserver and an SMTP-compatible email address.
 We ask for your key this way because uploading it includes verifying your email address, which helps us know you are who you say.

-Built with popular and ubiquitous hardware and software in mind, it works seamlessly on Raspberry Pi and Debian-based operating systems.
+Built with popular and ubiquitous hardware and software in mind, Hush Line works seamlessly on Raspberry Pi and Debian-based operating systems.
 You can even add an e-paper display to make your Hush Line address easy to discover.

 We offer a solution for those who want to help, who might have reportable or actionable information, but don't want to face retaliation or take on the risks of getting involved.
 In fact, over 70% of people have witnessed or experienced workplace harassment.
 Only 15% of those people ever make a formal written complaint.
 About 1% ever has something done about it.
 That's a big oversight for employers, which could become a significant liability left unattended.
 And the reason people don't report?
 They're afraid of retaliation.